Ykisialiou/terraform-jenkins/README.md

 # Architecture

 ![Architecture](img/schema.png)

-Jenkins controller stateful set deployed to Kubernetes by terraform, using jenkins controller
+Jenkins controller stateful set deployed to Kubernetes by terraform.
+Terraform Kubernetes provider is used as it is powerfull and terraform native toolset to do deployments to Kubernetes.

-jenkins workers are deployed to k8s by Jenkins kubernetes plugin
+using  jenkins workers are deployed to k8s by Jenkins kubernetes plugin.
+It's the most native and understandable way to deal with on demand workers in k8s, pretty stable and supported.

-Custom container images are used in pipelines
+Custom container images are used in pipelines.
+At the moment they are public, so we have a possibility to use any runtime, versions and dependencies, switch between them and having no cross dependencies between builds, build stages and later different projects.
+TODO here is to have a full set of dependencies images in local registry with them own lifecircle each.

 Building  docker containers are done by docker dind